-The new online paralegal program at South Suburban College (SSC) is designed to train individuals in the skills and knowledge required to work as a paralegal.
+The online Law and Paralegal Studies Program at South Suburban College (SSC) is designed to train individuals in the skills and knowledge required to work as a paralegal.
 It offers flexibility in terms of location and schedule, allowing students to study remotely at their own pace.

 The online Program has been approved by the American Bar Association (“ABA”) since 1988.